 Weekend Puppy Raisers

-Weekend Puppy Raisers open their homes to one of our amazing puppies on weekends for the duration of its training.
+Weekend Puppy Raisers are volunteers who open their homes to one of our amazing puppies in training on weekends for the duration of its training.

 - Attending training sessions at least once a month